Item 21: Understand what semantic versioning promises

 "In theory, theory is the same as practice.
 In practice, it's not."

-However, if your crate is widely depended on, then in practice you may need to be aware of Hyrum's Law: regardless of how minor a change you make to the code, someone out there is likely to depend on the old behaviour.
+The semver specification covers API compatibility, so if you make a minor change to behavior that doesn't alter the API, then a patch version update should be all that's needed.
+(However, if your crate is widely depended on, then in practice you may need to be aware of Hyrum's Law: regardless of how minor a change you make to the code, someone out there is likely to depend on the old behavior—even if the API is unchanged.)

-The difficult part for crate authors is the later rules, which require an accurate determination of whether a change is back compatible or not.
-Some changes are obviously incompatible – removing public entrypoints or types, changing method signatures – and some changes are obviously backwards compatible (e.g. adding a new method to a struct, or adding a new constant), but there's a lot of gray area left in between.
+The difficult part for crate authors is the latter rules, which require an accurate determination of whether a change is back compatible or not.
+Some changes are obviously incompatible—removing public entrypoints or types, changing method signatures—and some changes are obviously backward compatible (e.g., adding a new method to a struct, or adding a new constant), but there's a lot of gray area left in between.

 • Rust's insistence on covering all possibilities means that changing the set of available possibilities can be a breaking change.

-• Performing a match on an enum must cover all possibilities, so if a crate adds a new enum variant, that's a breaking change (unless the enum is marked as non_exhaustive).
+• Performing a match on an enum must cover all possibilities, so if a crate adds a new enum variant, that's a breaking change (unless the enum is already marked as non_exhaustiveadding non_exhaustive is also a breaking change).

 • Adding a new blanket implementation for a trait is a breaking change; any users that already implement the trait will now have two conflicting implementations.